USS Oscar Austin: Service history

 USS Oscar Austins maiden deployment in late 2002 resulted in her participation in the opening strikes of Operation Iraqi Freedom.
 She was deployed in September 2005, once again in support of Operation Iraqi Freedom.
 She returned from a successful deployment in March 2006.

 As of 2007, USS Oscar Austin was operating in Destroyer Squadron 26.

 As of 2008, USS Oscar Austin is the first combatant ship to deploy with a Scan Eagle UAV developed and flown by Insitu Inc.

 As of 2015, USS Oscar Austin was operating in Destroyer Squadron 26.

 On 10 November 2018, a fire broke out on Oscar Austin.
 The fire caused one sailor to be transported to a local hospital for smoke inhalation.

+On March 4, 2026, during the 2026 Iran war, the Oscar Austin was credited with shooting down an Iranian surface-to-surface missile fired toward Incirlik Air Base with an SM-3 missile.